Corvo Island: History

 The navigator Diogo de Teive discovered both islands of the Azores' Western Group on his 1452 return from the Banks of Newfoundland following his second voyage of exploration.
+The Portuguese royal chronicles state that when Teive arrived, he found a statue of a man on horseback, standing on a plinth bearing an inscription in an alphabet they did not understand.
+An attempt was subsequently made to remove the statue to Portugal, which led to its destruction.
+This account, alongside a hoard of coins which contemporary documents state were unearthed on the island in 1749, has led to speculation that the island was discovered by the Carthaginians c.
+200 BC.

 Subsequently, the Portuguese Court, when referring to the new Ilhas das Flores (Islands of Flowers), began to identify Corvo as Ilha de Santa Iria (Island of Saint Irene), but other nautical charts continued to refer to this island as Ilhéu das Flores (Islet of Flowers), Ilha da Estátua (Island of the Statue), Ilha do Farol (Island of the Lighthouse) or Ilha de São Tomás (Island of Saint Thomas).
 For a while it was also known as Ilha do Marco (Island of the Mark), which was attributed to its reference as a geographic marker for sailors, or, likely, the location of a small promontory where a marker was placed, which received the name Ponta do Marco.

 Unsuccessful attempts at settlement of the island occurred in the following years; not until 1580 did a permanent settlement become viable.

 A religious parish of Corvo was finally constituted in 1674, and then on 20 June 1832, integrated into a functioning civilian administration.

-Geology and Geography
+Geology and geography

 The island is located on the North American Plate, west of the Mid-Atlantic Ridge on a sea-mount of approximately 1.5-1.0 million years age.
 The islands of Corvo and Flores emerged from a submarine mount oriented along a north-northeast to south-southwest line, while Corvo is controlled by faults oriented north to south, parallel to the mid-Atlantic Ridge, and transform faults oriented west to east which crosscut secondary cones on the outer slopes.
 The island formed from a 5 km diameter central volcano (Monte Gorde) that emerged around 730,000 years ago, whose central cone was approximately 1000 meters in altitude.
 The crater collapsed 430,000 years ago during a Plinian eruption, forming a subsidence caldera (2000 m in diameter and 300 m depth), referred to as the Caldeirão.
 Within the caldera are several cinder and spatter cones (20–30 m in height) giving rise to small lakes, peat bogs, and islets (two long and five rounded).
 The highest point on the island, the Morro dos Homens, crowns the southern rim of the Caldeirão at 718 m above sea level.

 Two main volcanic complexes are usually recognized: